YokeshGaneshBabu/vsdRiscvSoc/WEEK1/week1.md

 - addi sp,sp,-16: Allocates 16 bytes on the stack for the function’s frame.
 - sw ra,12(sp): Saves the return address (ra) for function return.

-⚠️ **Issues Faced**
-- Verbose Output: Assembly was longer than expected due to -O0, but this was intentional for clarity.

 ✅ **Status**
 Completed: Successfully generated and analyzed RISC-V assembly from C code.